pyedifice/pyedifice/docs/source/base_components.rst

 Events
 ------

-For every base component, user interactions generate events, and you can specify how to handle the event by passing a callback function (which is either a function or an asyncio coroutine).
+For every base Element, user interactions generate events, and you can specify how to handle the event by passing a callback function (which is either a function or an asyncio coroutine).
-These callbacks can be passed into the base component as props, for example the :code:`on_click` callback that can be passed to every widget, or the :code:`on_change` callback for checkboxes, radio buttons, sliders, and text input.
+These callbacks can be passed into the base Element as props, for example the :code:`on_click` callback that can be passed to every widget, or the :code:`on_change` callback for checkboxes, radio buttons, sliders, and text input.
 The callback function is passed an argument describing the event, for example a click object holding click information (location of cursor, etc) or the new value of the input.

 These callbacks run in the same thread as the main application.